ifad/heathen/README.md

 Edit autoheathen.yml to suit the location of your heathen app (possibly via a reverse proxy like nginx if the unicorns are listening on a domain socket rather than TCP/IP).

+## CVHeathen
+This is a utility to convert a directory full of files.
+The script walks the entire directory tree and converts the files it finds, writing the result to the equivalent position in a new directory.
+The script also handles email files (.msg and .eml suffixes).
+For these, attachments are converted and saved in the form {filename}.{attachment name} where filename is the original email file name with suffix removed, and attachment name is the converted attachment file name.

+  bin/cvheathen [-v] -i {in-dir} -o {out-dir}

+  # -v = verbose

+In order to convert .msg files to a readable form, the utility uses a Perl library (Email::Outlook::Message).
+To install the appropriate Debian packages, run:

+  sudo apt-get install libemail-outlook-message-perl libemail-sender-perl

 ## License
 MIT